vadik-el/kansofy-trade/CONTRIBUTING.md

 **Building the deterministic infrastructure for document workflows.
 No AI required.**

-Thank you for contributing to Kansofy-Trade!
+Thank you for contributing to TradeMCP!
 This is the **engine** layer - deterministic document operations that work the same every time.

 ## Table of Contents
 - [Engine vs Brain: Contribution Boundaries](#engine-vs-brain-contribution-boundaries)